 of the political use of bicycle

 The situation changed when the bicycle became a means of transport accessible to everyone thanks to the price reduction due to its increasing diffusion and to the technological advancement.
-The price of a Bianchi bicycle lowered from 300 to 100 daily wages of a worker.
+In 1893 the price of a bicycle was equal to 1655 hours of work, but in 1913 it took only 357.
+(Pivato, 1992) The price of a Bianchi bicycle lowered from 300 daily wages of a worker at the end of nineteenth century, to 100 wages ten years later.
 A debate thus started inside the parties and the workers' organizations, for and against the sporting practice.
 The Socialist Party's local branch of Imola in May 1904 promoted a recreational society deeming that "it is not a privilege of the bourgeois classes to be able to live fraternally the collective life of the circles and lodges".
 (Ridolfi)

 Sport was also promoted as a tool for fighting alcoholism, scourge of working classes.
 On August 31st, 1910, the journal "Sempre Avanti!" ("Always Forward!") published an article by his editor, Francesco Paoloni, who stressed how alcoholism dehumanises and makes people insensitive to every ideal exhortation, while «any brute less may be tomorrow a militant more in the fighting army of proletariat.» (Giuntini)

 Many revolutionaries refused cycling as a sport and bicycle as a leisure tool, but accepted it as a symbol of modernity and as a means of struggle, not only for reaching the workplace but also for keeping links between occupied factories, to alert the workers of the coming of law enforcement squads, to distribute the revolutionary press, to reach and organize workers in the most isolated villages and in the countryside, allowing them to take part in the demonstrations in the cities.
-This "subversive" character of bicycle also prompted ecclesiastical authorities to look at it with suspicion and even forbid the priests to use it.
-(Izagirre)
+This "subversive" character of bicycle also prompted ecclesiastical authorities to look at it with suspicion considering it "real anarchy, comparable to hermaphroditism" and even forbidding the priests to use it, under pain of disciplinary actions even including suspension a divinis.
+(Izagirre, Pivato, 2011)

-Other active groups were "Forza e Costanza" ("Strength and Perseverance"), the cycling section of Brescia cooperatives, and "Club Ciclistico Avanti" ("Forward Cycling Club") in Rome.
-(Senatori, 2011)
+Other active groups were "Forza e Costanza" ("Strength and Perseverance"), the cycling section of Brescia cooperatives, and "Club Ciclistico Avanti" ("Forward Cycling Club") in Rome (Senatori, 2011).
+Only thanks to the red cyclists the fourth National Congress of Socialist Party, held in Florence from 11th to-13th July, 1896, put the issue of sport on the agenda (Boschi).

-In 1900 the criminologist Cesare Lombroso (1835-1909) ended his article with a paragraph on the benefits of cycling for welfare and civilization: «It reduced isolation of small towns, put the countryside a few minutes away from residential areas and capitals, it was an ally in election to the most progressive political parties, who therefore know how to use the most modern means of fight.».
+In 1900 the criminologist Cesare Lombroso (1835-1909) ended his article with a paragraph on the benefits of cycling for welfare and civilization: «It reduced isolation of small towns, put the countryside a few minutes away from residential areas and capitals, it was an ally in election to the political parties which are the most progressive, and therefore know how to use the most modern means of fight.».
 Lombroso also praised the benefits of the bicycle for mental health, and concluded with a sentence that today seems definitely optimistic: «the cicloanthropos of twentieth century will suffer less of nerves, his muscles will be more robust than those of the man of the last century.»

 In the same article, however, Lombroso warned against «the extraordinary importance of the bicycle, both as a cause and as a tool of crime», and quoted many records of crimes committed to obtain the money needed to buy a bicycle and become cycling champions or to sell it, or to use the bicycle to escape quickly after a robbery.

 In the new century the organized political use of bicycle had a strong development in Emilia and Romagna, where Republicans, who at the time and until the second postwar period were a radical and anti-clerical political force, organized on July 26th, 1903 in Cervia their first regional cycling meeting, with the participation of delegates from the Marche, to emphasize the importance of the bicycle for the diffusion of revolutionary ideas of Giuseppe Mazzini.
-Only thanks to the red cyclists the fourth National Congress of Socialist Party, held in Florence from 11th to-13th July, 1896, put the issue of sport on the agenda (Boschi).
-In 1905 in Reggio Emilia the first group of Red Cyclists was founded, even though it had only a local spread.
-(Goretti)
+A convention of Republicans from Marche and Romagna was held in the Republic of San Marino in August 1904, having great resonance in the press (Pivato, 1992).

 On April 10th, 1906, in Carpi, in the province of Modena, the Unione Sportiva Socialista (Socialist Sporting Union) was founded, open to members of the Socialist Party having a bicycle, with the aim of «helping the Socialist Party in the electoral struggles to organize propaganda and leisure tours, socialist marches etc.».
 In May 1906, members of the Union organized a meeting against excessive taxation on bicycles, and on June 3rd, 1907 in Carpi a gathering of nearly five hundred cyclists from Reggio Emilia and Correggio took place.
 (Giuntini)

-In Reggio Emilia the Red Cyclists counted four thousand members, divided into squads for each district of a municipality, and distinguished by a red cap; two thousand of them took part in the parade of May 1st, 1906 feast; two days before, on Sunday, April 29th, there was a preparatory meeting, which was also a protest against bicycle traffic tax.
+In Reggio Emilia the Red Cyclists counted four thousand members, divided into squads for each district of a municipality, and distinguished by a red cap.
+In 1906 two thousand Red Cyclists took part in the parade of May 1st feast; two days before, on Sunday, April 29th, there was a preparatory meeting, which was also a protest against bicycle traffic tax.
 The role of cyclists was also to provide a fast-moving team of stewards for demonstrations and parades.
 In June 1910, the Red Cyclists organised a floral cycling contest.
 Numerous trips were organized in the province and at the head of the squadrons always marched the fanfare of «Veloce Club» ("Swift Club").
 The presence of cyclists at 1st May parade became customary, not only in Reggio Emilia, but also in the cities of the province, as Correggio, Guastalla, Scandiano, Cavriago and Casoni.
 (Fincardi, 2012b) In Romagna there was a lively competition between the Red Cyclists and the Republican and Catholic cycling teams.
 (Ridolfi)

 Cyclists in the years 1910s